MassiGy/Camp-Shop/README.md

 - **Now, that your work is on github, you can go ahead & fire up a pull request.**

-After doing so, I will be prompted to review your code to see if will merge it or not.
+After doing so, I will be prompted to review your code to see if it will be merged or not.
 Thanks for your hard work & take care!

 <br>

 ---